 3) Find a dowel-like stick.

 The kids found sticks outside the size of a small dowel, about ¼” in diameter.
 We taped the sticks down on the inside with duct tape, figuring the tape would be covered with bird seed.
+Don’t get hung up on perfection.
+Improvise where you need to.

 We’re going for simple here.
 And realistic.